Differential Geometry of Contextuality: Differential Geometry of Contextuality

-\begin{proof} Contextuality implies a correction in the valuation, once that by construction the form $dc$ satisfies the non-contextuality conditions.
+\begin{proof} Contextuality implies a correction in the valuation, once that by construction the form $dc$ satisfies the noncontextuality conditions.
 Thus the valuation must be $dc+\omega$ with $\phi=\bra{\omega}\ket{\gamma}$.
-But as $F=d\omega=0$, the 1-form must be closed but not exact to show any non-trivial phase $\phi$, which happens when the loop $\gamma\neq\partial S$.
-In other words, the valuation cannot be defined in $S$, implying that the representation in $\mathbb{R}^{n}$ does not preserve the topology induced by the set of objects $\mathcal{E}$, $\mathcal{P}$ or $\mathcal{T}$.
-Therefore, $\omega$ capts topological failures through monodromy\footnote{There is nothing wrong with monodromy, once we cannot access these topological failures.} $\phi$. \end{proof}
+As $F=d\omega=0$, the $1$-form must be closed but not exact to show any non-trivial phase $\phi$, which only happens when the loop $\gamma$ is not the boundary $\partial S$ of a region $S$ when seen by the valuation.
+In other words, the valuation cannot be defined in $S$, implying that the ontic representation in $\mathbb{R}^{n}$ does not preserve the topology induced by the set of objects $\mathcal{E}$, $\mathcal{P}$ or $\mathcal{T}$.
+The form $\omega$ capts such topological failures through monodromy $\phi$, once we cannot access these topological failures. \end{proof}

-As an example, without curvature, we still need to define a correction $\xi_{\lambda'}=dc_{\lambda'}+\omega_{\lambda'}$, with $F=d\omega_{\lambda'}=0$.
-But now closed forms cannot be exact, which means $\omega_{\lambda'}$ is a representation of a topological failure by the Poincaré theorem \cite{Hatcher:478079}.
+Without curvature, we still need to define a correction $\xi_{\lambda'}=dc_{\lambda'}+\omega_{\lambda'}$, with $F=d\omega_{\lambda'}=0$.
+But now closed forms cannot be exact, which means $\omega_{\lambda'}$ is a representation of a topological failure.
 Specifically, it represents a non-trivial element of the first cohomological group $[\omega_{\lambda'}]\in H^1$ defined on the set of objects.
-In terms of the phase in the contextual conditions, they follow from the monodromy of a loop $\gamma$ with a singularity in the topological view, where the region $S$ and the loop given by the boundary $\partial S=\gamma$ is in the geometrical view.

 In the topological view, even with the fiber $\mathbb{R}$ and with the restriction $\mathcal{E}$ well defined (and analogously for $\mathcal{T}$ and $\mathcal{P}$), the fiber bundle is not trivial.
 The basis is not topologically trivial, and so is the fiber bundle.
 And this is what the valuation detects.

 The topological view allows us to generalize results from the standard contextuality framework to the generalized one \cite{Sidiney_2021}.